What Is Aelf (ELF)? | A Complete Guide to the Blockchain Operating System

 Aelf also has a rewards system – Candy.
 With the Candy rewards system, you earn points, convertible for ELF, by accomplishing simple, daily tasks.
 Tasks include liking and replying to aelf tweets, inviting people to the Telegram channel, and other promotional activities.
 You can sign-up for the Candy program here.

-ELF are currently ERC20 tokens.
-As such, you can store them in any wallet with ERC20 support like MyEtherWallet or Exodus.
+ELF is currently an ERC20 token.
+As such, you can store it in any wallet with ERC20 support like MyEtherWallet or Exodus.
 The Ledger Nano S is also a great option if you’re interested in additional security.

 Once aelf launches the main net, though, ELF tokens will switch from Ethereum to the aelf main chain.
 This means that you may have to switch which wallet you store your funds in.
 Additionally, there may be extra steps you need to follow in order to exchange your ERC20 tokens for the ELF coins on the new blockchain.